akshaybaweja/stericonnectSDIO/README.md

 sudo nano stericonnectSDIO/config.ini
 ```
 Under section ```Storage```, replace ```URL``` with server address you wish to add.

+Reboot and the system should bee ready to use.

 ## Access Log Files
 Goto ```<ip-address>:8000``` to access logs for the stericonnect